Bodhisattva Precepts: East Asian Buddhism

-Brahmajāla Sūtra
+Brahmajāla Sūtra precepts

 The Brahmajāla Sūtra, translated by Kumārajīva (c.
-400 CE), has a list of ten major and forty-eight minor Bodhisattva vows.
+400 CE), has a list of ten major and forty-eight minor Bodhisattva precepts.
 The Bodhisattva Precepts may be often called the "Brahma Net Precepts" (梵網戒 (Fànwǎng Jiè)), particularly in Buddhist scholarship, although other sets of bodhisattva precepts may be found in other texts as well.
+These precepts are often taken by monastics in East Asian Buddhism.

 Typically, in East Asian Mahāyāna traditions, only the ten major precepts are considered the bodhisattva precepts.
 According to the sutra, the ten major bodhisattva precepts are in summary: